William Lyons: Motorcycles

 William Lyons on his Harley Davidson "FR 3030" around 1920.

 In 1921, Lyons met William Walmsley who was converting army-surplus motorcycles for civilian use and making sidecars.
 Lyons admired the sidecars and bought one.
 Lyons and Walmsley obtained from their fathers a substantial £500 bank guarantee to go into business.
 Their plans were delayed as Lyons was under the legal age, but on his 21st birthday he formed a partnership with Walmsley.

-Walmsley and Lyons (sitting) with the Model no. 1 Swallow sidecar on King Edward avenue in Blackpool, where they grewp up and engineering facilities were initially.
+Walmsley and Lyons (sitting) with the Model no. 1 Swallow sidecar on King Edward avenue in Blackpool, where they grew up and engineering facilities were initially.
 The motorcycle is a Brough Superior SS80.

 It was called Swallow Sidecars and had a staff of "three men and a boy".
 The company manufactured stylish sidecars, but after 1927 made increasing numbers of low cost coach-built cars, especially the Austin Seven Swallow which the Blackpool factory produced at the rate of 12 per week.
 Following several moves to larger premises in Blackpool, in 1928 Lyons moved the company (and his family) to Coventry.
 His family home was Woodside, Gibbet Hill, on the fringe of the city.
 Production increased to 50 cars each week.
 In 1931, they began selling the SS1, and in 1933 the company name was changed to SS Cars Ltd. The following year, William Walmsley left the company.